Clockwork Finance: Automated Analysis of Economic Security in Smart Contracts

-\mypara{Clockwork Finance.} Motivated by the little-explored question of DeFi contracts' economic security, in this paper we present \textit{Clockwork Finance\footnote{Our name comes from the Enlightenment notion of the cosmos as a clock, i.e., a fully deterministic and predictable machine, like the smart contract systems we consider.
+\mypara{Clockwork Finance.} Motivated by the limited formal exploration of the question of DeFi contracts' economic security, in this paper we present \textit{Clockwork Finance\footnote{Our name comes from the Enlightenment notion of the cosmos as a clock, i.e., a fully deterministic and predictable machine, like the smart contract systems we consider.
 The Wikipedia definition of {\em clockwork universe}~\cite{clockwork-wiki} notes: ``In the history of science, the clockwork universe compares the universe to a mechanical clock ... making every aspect of the machine predictable.''} (CF)}, an approach to understanding the economic security properties of DeFi smart contracts and their composition.
 CF addresses the inherently economic nature of DeFi security properties by codifying the use of formal verification techniques to reason about the \textit{profit} extractable from the system by a participant, rather than in terms of more traditional descriptions of software bugs as error states.
 CF relies on, and we introduce in this paper, the first formal definition for the economic security of composed smart contracts, which we call {\em extractable value} (EV).
-EV generalizes {\em miner-extractable value} (MEV)---a metric previously used in~\cite{daian2020flashboys} to study DeFi protocol impact on consensus security.\footnote{CF can be extended to other metrics of economic security, e.g., arbitrageurs' profits, profits of permissioned actors, etc., but we leave extensions to future work.}
+EV generalizes {\em miner-extractable value} (MEV)---a metric defined in~\cite{daian2020flashboys} to study DeFi protocol impact on consensus security.\footnote{CF can be extended to other metrics of economic security, e.g., arbitrageurs' profits, profits of permissioned actors, etc., but we leave extensions to future work.}

 \mypara{Clockwork Finance Framework (CFF).} We realize CF in the form of a powerful mechanized tool that we call the {\em Clockwork Finance Framework (CFF)}.
 To use CFF, a user wishing to analyze the economic security of a contract creates or reuses an existing formal model of the contract, as well as models for potentially composed contracts.
-CFF then offers three key functional properties:
+CFF, together with the models we provide, offers three key functional properties: